 2nd Lieutenant Kazuhiro Uchida joined the Japan Air Self Defense Force to fly fighters, but was instead transferred to fly helicopters.
 Reporting to Komatsu Air Base, he begins to learn the ins and outs of a Search and Rescue pilot, while coming to terms with his lost dream.

 The anime has a live-action movie version that was released in 2008, which was significant since actress Yuko Takayama (Haruka Kawashima) was in the leading role when she was still 15 years old.

-While the DVDs are not sold in recent years, a Blu-Ray release is scheduled for late 2018 to coincidence with the 60th anniversary of the foundation of the JASDF.
+While the DVDs are not sold in recent years, a Blu-Ray release was released on November 2018 to coincidence with the 60th anniversary of the foundation of the JASDF.

 The anime contains examples of: